-The first case that was recounted by the respondents involved a rich peasnat and a poor peasant.
+The first case that was recounted by the respondents involved a rich peasant and a poor peasant.
 It is said that the rich peasant took possession of part of a neighbouring banana plantation of one poor peasant.
 He uprooted the boundary marks separating the two banana plantations and fixed them in the poor peasant's banana plantation.
 That action was reflective of primitive accumulation of wealth by the rich peasants in the agrarian setting.
 What needs to be noted here is that banana as a crop was introduced in Kigezi from Ankole and Buganda as a men's crop.
-This was mainly because it had a ready market since it was a middle class food.
-Thus, banana plantations in undergoing a masculinisation process acquired another socio-political aspect.
+This was mainly because it did not require repetitive labour inputs.
+Yet, its output was much, perennial and it had a ready market since it was a middle class food.
+Thus, banana plantations in undergoing a masculinisation process acquired another socio-political property and significance.
 Any encroachment on it became a challenge to the owner's masculinity or manhood.
-This overtime became ingrained in the peasants' consciousness.
-There has developed a property consciousness overtime that links property and social standing to the level of manhood.
+This over time became ingrained in the peasants' consciousness.
+There has developed a property consciousness over time that links property and social standing to the level of manhood.
 This is reflective of the level of property consciousness in Kigezi.

-In this particular case, the rich peasant added insult to injury by despising his poor victim as a man of straw who could not afford to bribe to retrieve his land.
-The victim brought action in the LCI Court for trespass.
-The LCI Court established the original location of the boundary by digging on the spots that they were shown as the original boundary, and discovered the uporrted boundary marks.
+In this particular case, the rich peasant added insult to injury by despising his poor victim as a man of low means who could not afford to bribe to retrieve his land.
+The victim brought action in the LC I Court for trespass.
+The LC I Court established the original location of the boundary by digging on the spots that they were shown as the original boundary, and discovered the uprooted boundary marks.
 These were then fixed in the original positions, thus in effect reinstating the land ownership.
 Seen broadly, this was a class struggle at a micro level in the agrarian setting.
 That is even more evident in the heroic manner the respondents narrated it.
 The respondents' seething anger against the propertied class meant that any defeat of the latter regardless of its triviality was heroic.

 In another case, a rich peasant was accused of grabbing other people's land using money and political influence to protect himself.
 He brought in surveyors, got it surveyed and processed a land title for it.
-The peasants esponded by resisting this deprivation.
-The authorities then stepped in, arrested and imprisoned two of the resisteers.
+The peasants responded by resisting this deprivation.
+The authorities then stepped in, arrested and imprisoned two of those participating in the resistance.
 This repressive intervention defused the resistance.
 Another case occurred over a communal swamp between peasants and the emerging dairy farmers.
-The respondents welltermed it omunyururano [tug-of-war].
-The latter brought in chiefs who intimidated the resisting peasants into accepting money payments.
+The respondents well-termed it omunyururano [tug-of-war].
+The farmers brought in chiefs who intimidated the resisting peasants into accepting money payments.
 The fourth case was over Buziba land, in Kamwezi.
 The land at Rwamatunguru in Buziba is alleged to have been grabbed in 1997.
 The peasants sued in the Chief Magistrate's court at Kabale but lost the case.
-Their explanation for this loss was that money changed hands from the Society to the trial Magistrate.
+Their explanation for this loss was that money changed hands from the farmers' group to the trial Magistrate.
 We must point out here that charges of bribery are not easy to independently establish as they occur between the donor and recipient in strict confidence.
-The recent report by the Inspector General of Government that the judiciary ranked second in corruption corroborates such allegations.
+A recent report by the Inspector General of Government that the judiciary ranked second in corruption corroborates such allegations.